Best Time To Visit Stonehenge

 Do Checkout: Stones In Stonehenge

 The month of May is one of the best time to visit Stonehenge as the weather during this time is neither very cold nor wet.
-The days are pleasantly sunny and although the number of people visiting here starts to pick up, there is still not as much crowd as during the summer months.
+The days are pleasantly sunny and although the number of people visiting here starts to pick up, there is still not as much crowd as during the summer months which makes the spring season the best time to see Stonehenge.
 The opening hours of the monument begin to extend with the increase in daylight hours and the temperatures remain quite pleasant for taking a stroll around the monument or visiting other nearby attractions.

 Check This Out: Stonehenge History

-If you are looking at visiting this mysterious monument when the weather is at its most pleasant, summer is certainly the best time to go to Stonehenge.
-Apart from this, the summer solstice is one of the most important dates of the year for the site and you can learn much about its importance on this date.
+If you are looking to visit this mysterious monument when the weather is at its most pleasant, summer is certainly the best time to go to Stonehenge.
+Apart from this, the summer solstice is one of the most important dates of the year and the best time to see Stonehenge as you can learn much about its importance on this date.
 The skies mostly remain clear and it is also great for clicking photographs.
-However, this is the time when many visitors prefer to come, and thus can get very crowded.
+However, this is the time when many visitors prefer to come and thus can get very crowded.

 Suggested Read: Plan Your Visit To Stonehenge